MatheusDev20/bits-and-theory/object_oriented.md

 ```

 Inheritance.
-  When we create an instance of an object that inherits from a parent, the methods of the same name of that object overrides the parent methods.
+  When we create an instance of an object that inherits from a parent, the methods of the same name of that objec
   That happens because "self" points to the "Children class" and therefore calls the method of this class not the parent.

+Sum up:
+  So, the paradigm is just about sending messages to call methods from an instance (Object) of a class.
+  With Inheritance, we can also have code reuse, and create a hierarchy of objects modifing just some behaviors, and use the advantages of Polymorphis to make the message work either way.

+Cool Concepts:
+  Uniforme Reference: Everything is a object like Ruby.